-Credit hours completed at ASU or from another regionally accredited US institution or international institution officially recognized by that country, before the semester and year of admission to an ASU graduate degree program, are considered pre-admission credits.
-With the approval of the degree program and the Graduate College office, students may include a maximum of 12 graduate-level credit hours with grades of "B" or better that were not used towards a previous degree.
-Preadmission credits must have been taken within three years of admission to the ASU degree program to be accepted.
-Official transcripts must be sent to Graduate Admission Services from the records office of the institution where the credits were earned.
+Credit hours completed at ASU or at another regionally accredited U.S. institution or international institution officially recognized by that country, before the semester and year of admission to an ASU graduate degree program, are considered pre-admission credits.
+With the approval of the academic unit and the Graduate College office, students may include a maximum of 12 graduate-level credit hours with grades of "B" or better that were not used towards a previous degree.
+Preadmission credits must have been taken within three years of admission to the ASU degree or certificate program to be accepted.